PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer [[House Cannith]] has ever known.
 Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also the only Master Artificer that does not bare a *Mark of Making.

 After becoming a Master Artificer, he was gifted an old and almost forgotten workshop to use as his own.
-While he was cleaning it up and making it his own, he came across some old schematics written in a strange script.
-He attempted to decrypt them, however was unsuccessful.
-These documents belonged to Yelena and Norbit Wolfsbane, Geralt's parents.
+He was always obsessed with the great warforged creations, though his probing questions were always met with standard answers.
+The mystery onThese documents belonged to Yelena and Norbit Wolfsbane, Geralt's parents.
 This was their workshop, before they deserted.
 ### Motivations

 - Alignment: Chaotic Good